mokdevel/DarcMods/DarcMissions/docs/P_QRF.md

 * The ``activation`` rule is checked for the mission.
 If it matches, we check for chance.
 * The ``chance`` is modified by the difficult ``qrfChance``.
 The values are multiplied and the value represents percentage (1.0 = 100%).
   * Example: A mission with HARD difficulty has a ``qrfChance`` of 1.2.
 A 0.5 ``chance`` results in a 60% chance to get a QRF (0.5*1.2).
 * A location within ``distance`` is searched.
-If found, the AI with the possible vehicle is spawned.
+If found, continue to the next step.
 * The QRF attack will wait for ``delay`` time seconds before spawning.
+* Spawn the AI with the possible vehicle.
-* QRF AI will have a destination waypoint to come to the mission location.
+* QRF will have a destination waypoint to the mission location.
+  * AI will move to the location.
+  * Vehicle with AI will move to the location.
+The moving is done by AR AI logic.
   * Choppers will have a search and destroy objective at the mission location.
 They will patrol the area for a certain time, before flying away.

 ## Pre defined QRFs